What different types of home care service are there?

 If you’re self-funding, any of the above options are available to you.
 Whatever your financial position, your care choices might nevertheless be limited by what’s available in your area.

 If you become eligible for care from the local authority following a needs and financial assessment, you will be given a personal budget which states the cost to the local authority of meeting the assessed needs.
-This will give you two options for how your care is organised:
+This will give you three options for how your care is organised.

 You can ask your local authority to organise the care on your behalf (but you will still have a right of choice as to who the local authority employs).
 The majority of local authority care is contracted out to independent, commercial care agencies.